About

 Additional Information about the University of Wyoming

-• Some years, about 2/3 of the participants also go on a 2-hour hike at Vedauwoo state park.
+- Some years, participants also go on a 2-hour hike at Vedauwoo state park.
 One of the trails there is wheelchair accessible.

 Participants sign an agreement to abide by a version of UW’s student code of conduct form.
 This is required for those staying on campus and represents a streamlined version of the full student code of conduct.